Back to Special Relativity

 - Explained the photoelectric effect by postulating that light travels in tiny packets called photons.

-- Offered the first experimental proof that atoms exist, by invoking the atomic theory to explain Brownian motion
+- Offered the first experimental proof that atoms exist, by invoking the atomic theory to explain Brownian motion.

 - Set forth the theory of Special Relativity.